-Through participating in the Fed Challenge over the past two years, I have connected with over 50 St. Lawrence alumni.
-I have visited their offices, listened to their expertise on monetary policy, and most importantly, formed meaningful relationships with them.
-I’ve met with alumni from the class of 1970 all the way up to the class of 2018.
+During the two years in which I participated in the Fed Challenge, I connected with over 50 St. Lawrence alumni.
+I visited their offices, listened to their expertise on monetary policy, and most importantly, formed meaningful relationships with them.
+I met with alumni from the class of 1970 all the way up to the class of 2018.
 Their range of experiences provided our team with a diversity of opinions and suggestions.

 One alumnus who was instrumental to our success was is Tom Sapio ’88.
 While preparing for the challenge, Tom was extremely generous with his time and we developed a relationship that included texting at any hour about developing stories surrounding central banking.
 Tom’s commitment to helping fellow Laurentians while continuing his role with Cantor Fitzgerald is a testament to this University’s alumni network.
 It is one of the many reasons I am proud to be a Saint, and it incentivizes me to reciprocate in the future.